FAQ

 Do I need brakes on my trailer?: FAQ

 FAQ – The answer to this question is based on two factors.
 Firstly the law, and secondly is your personal needs and requirements.
 The law stipulates that any trailer grossing over 750kg requires a full overrun braking system to be fitted to be road legal.
 Therefore the first question you need to answer is, how much weight will you be carrying including the weight of the trailer?
 If this is over 750kg then you require a full overrun braking system, preferably of an appropriate weight.
 The harder decisions lay around the 550-750kg area, both of these weights are available in both braked and un-braked variants.
 Although many customers naturally navigate towards the un-braked suspension they could still be braking the law.
 Cars have two towing limited (see V5), these limits show both the braked and un-braked towing capacity for the particular vehicle.
 Larger cars which are regular used as tow vehicles such as; Land Rover Defender, Range Rover, Discovery’s, Land Cruiser, Ford Rangers ect… Have 3500kg (Braked) and 750kg (Unbraked) limits.
 However a much smaller vehicle such as a Vauxhall Corsa (2016) has a 800kg (braked) and 550kg (un-braked) limit.
-If you therefore bought 750kg unbraked suspenion and maxed out the capacity you would therefore be braking the law, but the same weight would be perfectly legal if the trailer was 750kg braked.
+If you therefore bought 750kg unbraked suspension and maxed out the capacity you would therefore be braking the law, but the same weight would be perfectly legal if the trailer was 750kg braked.